 Raw material price index

 Is a sub-index of the wholesale-price index which illustrates trends in prices relating to imported, unprocessed raw materials and fuels.

 Real property

 Independently registered property, consisting of land and buildings.

 Real-property valuation

+In accordance with Act No. 179 of 23 June 1956 on valuation of Danish real property, the 20th general real-property valuation was carried out on 1 January 1996, while the 21st general valuation was carried out on 1 January 1998.
 The main regulation of this Act stipulates that such valuation shall extend to all real property in Denmark.

-Recidivism

-Recidivism is defined in the following way in Statistic Denmarks publications:

-New crimes committed within two years after:

-1. releasing after the serving of a sentence and/or - 2. imposing of an unsuspended sentence which is served during remand custody and/or - 3. ceasing/repealing of preventive measures and/or - 4. imposing of a conviction excluding unsuspended sentences Recognised religious denominations Religious denominations which are outside of the National Church, but whose religious ceremonies have legal validity, as well as religious denominations outside of the National Church which have legal authority to conduct marriage ceremonies.
-Recycling "Recycling" comprises reuse of waste in its original form and waste recovery; e.g. recycling of used bottles after rinsing and cleansing.
-Refugees Persons who have been granted residence permits in accordance with the regulations under the Aliens Act which pertain to refugees.
+Recognised religious denominations

+Religious denominations which are outside of the National Church, but whose religious ceremonies have legal validity, as well as religious denominations outside of the National Church which have legal authority to conduct marriage ceremonies.

+Recycling

+"Recycling" comprises reuse of waste in its original form and waste recovery; e.g. recycling of used bottles after rinsing and cleansing.

+Refugees

+Persons who have been granted residence permits in accordance with the regulations under the Aliens Act which pertain to refugees.
 This group also includes persons who have been granted a residence permit for humanitarian reasons.

+Regional archives

-Regional archives The National Archives receives materials from the central offices of the central government, while the four regional archives receives materials from local offices as well as from local government.
-Registered ships Privately or publicly owned ships of at least 20 GT, except ships owned by the naval forces.
-Registered partnership Registered partnership denotes marriage-like relations between two persons of the same sex.
-Reinsurance company A company in which insurance companies can spread the risks involved in their insurance company by reinsuring their insurance contracts.
-Remuneration The concept remuneration is the concept that is the nearest to what is understood by most employees to be hourly earnings.
-Rent The amount which may be legally claimed from tenants.
+The National Archives receives materials from the central offices of the central government, while the four regional archives receives materials from local offices as well as from local government.

+Registered ships

+Privately or publicly owned ships of at least 20 GT, except ships owned by the naval forces.

+Registered partnership

+Registered partnership denotes marriage-like relations between two persons of the same sex.

+Reinsurance company

+A company in which insurance companies can spread the risks involved in their insurance company by reinsuring their insurance contracts.

+Rent

+The amount which may be legally claimed from tenants.
 Rent does not include heating contributions, just as any rent subsidies have not been deducted.

+Rent subsidies

-Rent subsidies Denote subsidies for housing expenses which may be granted upon application, depending on household composition, income, and housing.
+Denote subsidies for housing expenses which may be granted upon application, depending on household composition, income, and housing.
 Rent subsidies may be granted to tenants in leased accommodation and to communal dwellings where the tenant is not a pensioner, whereas pensioners' rent subsidies may be granted to recipients of social pension benefits who live in leased accommodation, co-operative dwellings, owner-occupied dwellings, or communal dwellings.

+Reported violations

+A violation which has been reported to the police or which has come to the knowledge of the police in other ways.

+Reproduction rate

-Reported violations A violation which has been reported to the police or which has come to the knowledge of the police in other ways.
-Reproduction rate Net: the number of daughters that would be born alive to 1,000 women during the reproduction period of their lives (ages 15-49) if they were to give birth and die in accordance with given levels of fertility and mortality.
-Research libraries All libraries which are mainly financed through public-sector funding and which are not public libraries or school libraries, nor associated with the public-library sector.
-Residential or commercial units A residential unit or a commercial unit within a building is defined as a room or several interconnected rooms with other, associated rooms which are used as a residence or for commercial purposes, possibly for both.
+Net: the number of daughters that would be born alive to 1,000 women during the reproduction period of their lives (ages 15-49) if they were to give birth and die in accordance with given levels of fertility and mortality.

+Research libraries

+All libraries which are mainly financed through public-sector funding and which are not public libraries or school libraries, nor associated with the public-library sector.

+Residential or commercial units

+A residential unit or a commercial unit within a building is defined as a room or several interconnected rooms with other, associated rooms which are used as a residence or for commercial purposes, possibly for both.
 A separate access point is required: from street level, through a garden, or via common hallways or stairs.
 It is vital that the unit in question can be considered an independent address in accordance with the above requirements on independent access.

+Ruling

+The result of legal action, carried out on the basis of charges.
+The ruling may stipulate suspended or unsuspended sentence, fines, withdrawal of charge, or acquittal.

+Salaried employees

-Salaried employees Employees with a fixed monthly salary.
+Employees with a fixed monthly salary.